TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

     pip3 install -r requirements-cpu.txt

+## Install pytorch

-and then you also need to install PyTorch by selecting the appropriate options from https://pytorch.org/.
+You also need to install PyTorch by selecting the appropriate options from https://pytorch.org/.
 For a typical GPU install you would select something like "Linux - pip - 3.5 - CUDA 9.1" matching the version of your python and CUDA.
 If you run on CPU and have no CUDA, then select None.

 1. Run the commands which pytorch.org gives
-2. Run yet `pip3 install torchtext" when (1) is ready
+2. Run yet `pip3 install torchtext` when (1) is ready and you're done

 ## Download the models